PombertLab/SYNY/README.md

   --ref JEC21
 ```

 In the command line below, SYNY is run on a subset of two genomes (`JEC21` and `WM276`), this time allowing for different maximum gap thresholds between gene pairs.
-Only the pairwise Circos plots are also produced when invoking `--circos pair`.
+Only the pairwise Circos plots are produced when invoking `--circos pair`.

 ```Bash
 SYNY=~/SYNY_CRYPT_2     ## Replace by desired SYNY output directory